In general and important for you to know is that any invoice request is a matter between you (the organiser) and the guest only.

 Once a guest is requesting an invoice, you have two options:

-- B: You can use our support action 'generate invoice' that you can find next to the guest in the booking overview.
+B: You can use our support action 'generate invoice' that you can find next to the guest in the booking overview.
 This is simply an easier way for you to generate an invoice and forward it to the guest.
 Important here is also that RSVP is only acting as a platform to generate the document and is not able to send anything to the guest.
 (Imagine RSVP to be the 'printer' only).
 Before generating any invoice, make sure that all your account details are correctly added in your profile settings in the RSVP admin.
 Once your correct VAT amount is provided, the invoice will automatically state the correct amount.
 You can also adjust the guest information with the action button on the right saying 'Update invoice'.

 As for the RSVP booking fee of 5% that is applied to any booking, you can easily download the Accounting Report from the event admin, which enclosed the fee according to the payout of the total sales at the end of the event.